nrfconnect/sdk-nrf/samples/nrf9160/cloud_client/README.rst

 1. Open a web browser and navigate to the correct device in `nRF Cloud`_.
 #.
 Connect the USB cable and power on or reset your device.
 #.
 Open a terminal emulator and observe that the sample has started.
-   Wait until the "I: CLOUD_EVT_READY" status appears in the terminal.
+   Wait until the "I: CLOUD_EVT_EP_READY" status appears in the terminal.

    .. code-block:: console